MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-08-26-power-platform-security-levels.md

 draft: false
 ---

-## Path to working in an environment

-"But I can't see the environment!"
+## "But I can't see the environment!"

 Are your familiar with that sentence?
 I hear user complain that they can't see environments, as well as admins that they can't see user in the environments user list.